oracle/node-oracledb/INSTALL.md

 ### Prerequisites

-This installation requires Oracle 11.2 or 12.1 client libraries.
+Installation requires Oracle 11.2 or 12.1 client libraries.
 These are included in Oracle Instant Client RPMs or ZIPs, a full Oracle Client, or a database on the same machine.
-Oracle's standard client-server network compatibility applies, which enables connection to databases with different versions from the Oracle client library version.
+Oracle's standard client-server network compatibility applies.
+For example, with Oracle client 12.1 you can connect to Oracle Database 10.2 or greater.
+Use Oracle client 11.2 if you need to connect to Oracle Database 9.2.

+A compiler is needed.
+Use Visual Studio on Windows, gcc on Linux or Xcode on OS X.

-Gcc is needed on Linux.
-On OS X, install Xcode.
-Python 2.7 is needed for node-gyp.
+Python 2.7 is needed by node-gyp.
 If another version of Python occurs first in your binary path then, when you install node-oracledb, use the `--python` option to indicate the correct version.
+For example:
-For example `npm install --python=/whereever/python-2.7/bin/python oracledb`.
+`npm install --python=/whereever/python-2.7/bin/python oracledb`.

 ### Which Instructions to Follow